lngphgthao/moe-vihsd/README.md

 Checkpoints and results are stored in matching run folders.
 The latest run is recorded in `checkpoints/latest_run.json` and `results/latest_run.json`, so evaluation without extra options uses the newest run.

-Each completed training run also writes `results/<run-id>/run_metrics.json`.
-It records train and validation loss, accuracy, Macro F1, Weighted F1, and per-class F1 from the best-validation epoch (selected by validation Macro F1), plus test metrics after that best checkpoint is reloaded. `training_history.json` retains the train and validation loss, accuracy, and F1 metrics for every epoch. `hyperparameters.json` records the resolved experiment settings both as a nested object and as `flat_hyperparameters` with dotted keys (such as `model.num_experts`), so runs are easy to diff or compare programmatically.
+Each completed training run writes `results/<run-id>/run_metrics.json`.
+It records train and validation loss, accuracy, Macro F1, Weighted F1, and per-class F1 from the best-validation epoch (selected by validation Macro F1), plus test metrics after that best checkpoint is reloaded. `training_history.json` retains the train and validation loss, accuracy, and F1 metrics for every epoch. `hyperparameters.json` records the resolved experiment settings both as a nested object and as `flat_hyperparameters` with dotted keys, so runs are easy to diff or compare programmatically.
 It excludes paths and authentication settings.
 Use test metrics to report a final model, not to choose hyperparameters.

 To evaluate an older run, pass its identifier: